 Open Tuesday to Saturday, 12 to 4 pm.

-We hope you will join us in our efforts to promote our community and protect our businesses.
+We hope you will join us in our efforts to promote our community, help keep it healthy and protect our businesses.